Pawel-Galkowski/car-customization/README.md

 # Car Customization

-Car customization let's you select and costumize your car configuration. <br/>
+Car customization let's you select and customize your car configuration. <br/>
 Every car model have other type of engine, and every engine have versions of gearBox type.